localstack/docs/content/en/getting-started/installation.md

 LocalStack currently provides the following options:

 - [LocalStack CLI]({{< ref "#localstack-cli" >}})\
-  The easiest way to start and manage LocalStack - either on your machine, in a Docker container on your machine, or even on a remote Docker host.
+  The easiest way to start and manage LocalStack in a Docker container on your machine.

 - [LocalStack Cockpit]({{< ref "#localstack-cockpit" >}})\
   Get a desktop experience and work with your local LocalStack instance via the UI.